Early Years Count Education Initiative

 In 2001, the Community Foundation received $5 million from the Lilly Endowment to improve education in St. Joseph County.
 Because most kids who start out behind stay behind, high-quality early childhood education can make a big difference in preparing children to succeed in school—academically, socially, and emotionally.

-Our goal is to give disadvantaged children a fair start, and that’s exactly what we’ve been doing.
+The goal of our Early Years Count Education Initiative is to give disadvantaged children a fair start, and that’s exactly what we’ve been doing.

-Since 2001, we’ve used the research-based, nationally recognized HighScope program to train more than 430 teachers, assistants, and administrators in effective classroom techniques.
+Since 2001, we've partnered with the Family Connection of St. Joseph County to use the research-based, nationally recognized HighScope program to train more than 430 teachers, assistants, and administrators in effective classroom techniques.
 We’ve evaluated the success of the program through the Early Childhood Assessment Project (ECAP), which uses objective rating scales to judge how well these new tools are being incorporated.
 And we’ve helped teachers get the mentoring and support they need through ECAP mini-grants, intensive seminars with local and national experts, and ongoing High/Scope classes and workshops.

 In 2013, we began taking the next step to contribute to the success of our community’s children.
 Now we're providing professional development and support to elementary teachers, too.